danielscholl/aks-storage-poc/README.md

 To deploy this PoC successfully, ensure the following prerequisites are in place:

-- **Azure CLI** (version 2.47.0 or later)
-- **kubectl** (compatible with your AKS version)
+- **Azure subscription** with permission to create AKS clusters and manage identity/storage
 - **Python** (version 3.11 or later)
 - **uv** (installed via `pip install uv`)
-- **Azure subscription** with permission to create AKS clusters and manage identity/storage
-- **Bash shell environment** (Linux, macOS, or Windows Subsystem for Linux)
+- **Azure CLI** (version 2.70.0 or later)
+- **kubectl** (installed via `az aks --install-cli`)

 ## Automated Implementation

-Use the provided Python script to automate the process of testing the Azure Storage integration with AKS.
-The script supports multiple options for flexibility.
+Use the provided Python script to automate the process of deploying the desired Azure Storage integration with AKS use cases.

 > For fully manual flows, refer to the [tutorial](docs/tutorial.md) or use the bash [setup.sh](scripts/setup.sh) script.